electricbookworks/paged-design/README.md

 ## The approach

 Our aim is to make it quicker and easier to create new book designs, without writing loads of CSS from scratch.

-### Creating new styles

-There are three optional steps to creating a new theme:

-1. Add your book's selectors in `themes/yourtheme/_selectors.scss`.

-   Depending how your books' HTML has been built, you may have different selectors for book features.
-For instance, a chapter in one book might be in `<div class="chapter">`, and `<section id="chapter-1">` in another.
-The different chapter selectors in each of these cases might be `.chapter` and `[id^=chapter-]` respectively.

-1. Set variables in `themes/yourtheme/_variables.scss`.

-   We use a bunch of variables that affect your final CSS.
-You can see the defaults in `default/_variables.scss`.
-To override one of those, add it to `themes/yourtheme/_variables.scss` without the `!default` rule.
-For example, to change the page width, add `$page-width: 152mm;` to `themes/yourtheme/_variables.scss`.

-1. Add your own style rules to `themes/yourtheme/_styles.scss`.

-   This file is for any styling.
-You can write in CSS or `.scss` syntax.
-To keep your designs aesthetically consistent, it's good to be familiar with the variables we design with in `default/_variables.scss`, and to use them wherever possible.

 ### On features as mixins